wet-boew/GCWeb/méli-mélo/2023-09-menu/meta.md

     what: Work toward a provisional plugin

 todos:
-  - Remove the dependencies on wb-menu for desktop and on gc-menu for mobile by rewritting the code
+  - Remove the dependencies on wb-menu for desktop and on gc-menu for mobile by rewriting the code

 output: false
 ---